darkawesome/blog/content/blog/Voronoi.md

 ### Qu.
 2D: Map interpretation

 Tell me what patterns and processes you see in your maps.
-Referring to your maps, which areas of California do you think might struggle with the social impact of air pollution and why.
+Referring to your maps, which areas of California do you think might struggle with the social impact of air pollution and why?

 **The southern and middle parts of California show a lot of overlap with socioeconomic status and racial and ethnic minority status.
 While the persons with no HS diploma are also represented in this group being centered just south of the middle of California.
 When it comes to who would be the most likely to struggle with the social impact of air pollution it looks as though it would be these persons in these areas.
-Although, having a HS diploma doesn’t make a person inherently more susceptible to air pollution economic mobility is affected.**
+Although, having an HS diploma doesn’t make a person inherently more susceptible to air pollution economic mobility is affected.**

 ### Qu.
 2E: MAUP

 Think about MAUP and gerrymandering.
 Explain why is it important to think hard about choosing between the county or census level SOVI data.

 **Depending upon which is used a completely different story could be told.
-For instance, one could show low levels of something while one doesn’t have enough data to even show up on a graph.If you need a more detailed and localized understanding of social vulnerability, census-level data is likely the better choice.
+For instance, one could show low levels of something while one doesn’t have enough data to even show up on a graph.
+If you need a more detailed and localized understanding of social vulnerability, census-level data is likely the better choice.
 However, if you are looking at larger geographic trends or making high-level policy decisions, county-level data might be sufficient.**

 ### Challenge 3.
 Ozone data